googleapis/java-pubsublite-kafka/README.md

 - Producers operate on a single topic, and Consumers on a single subscription.
 - ProducerRecord may not specify partition explicitly.
 - Consumers may not dynamically create consumer groups (subscriptions).
-- `Consumer.offsetsForTimes` and `Consumer.endOffsets` will raise an
-  exception.

 #### Publishing messages